 Self-Assessment Tax Return | File Your Tax

-In case you are a higher rate taxpayer or have income from some other sources, you will probably have to file a Self Assessment Tax Return.
+If you are a higher-rate taxpayer or have untaxed income, you will probably have to file a Self-Assessment Tax Return.

-But unsure how to pay Self Assessment tax?
+But unsure how to pay self assessed tax return?

 What Is Self-Assessment Tax Return?